madmaverickminion/Soil-monitoring-bot/README.md

-This repo contains all the work of Soil monitoring bot(eYRC-2021-22)project.
+#This repo contains all the work of Soil monitoring bot theme(eYRC-2021-22).